-If you have family members or close friends that have disabilities, it’s important to be informed about the estate planning strategies you can use to help them after you pass away.
+If you have family members or close friends that have disabilities, it’s important to inform yourself about estate planning strategies that can help your loved ones after you pass away.

-This article discusses some ideas you can use to best prepare for these important people in your life in your Virginia estate plan, and will generally focus on the utility of a special needs trust in such situations.
+This article discusses some ideas you can use to best prepare for these important people in your Virginia estate plan, and will generally focus on the utility of a special needs trust in such situations.

 Creating A Special Needs Trust